Strafe Outerwear and Thai eatery on Snowmass Mall this winter, added employee housing in the works

 In fact, Strafe had been eyeing the village for "a while" before Romero approached the company with the opportunity to take over the more than 2,000-square-foot space that previously housed the Ice Age Discovery Center.

-The Discovery Center, which the town of Snowmass operates and funds, recently moved to a smaller, second-floor space above the former Rocky Mountain Chocolate Factory and future home of Thai Grub.
+The Discovery Center, which the town of Snowmass operates and funds, recently moved to a smaller, second-floor space above the former Rocky Mountain Chocolate Factory and future home of Grub Thai.

 Dissatisfied with how their apparel held up while hiking and skiing the Highland Bowl, twin brothers John and Pete Gaston started Strafe in 2009 to create more breathable and better-quality products.